Gilmore Field

-Gilmore Field was a minor league baseball park in Los Angeles, California, that served as home to the Hollywood Stars of the Pacific Coast League from 1939–1957 when they, along with their intra-city rivals, the Los Angeles Angels, were displaced by the transplanted Brooklyn Dodgers of the National League.
+Gilmore Field was a minor league baseball park in Los Angeles, California, that served as home to the Hollywood Stars of the Pacific Coast League from 1939–1957 when they, along with their intra-city rivals, the Los Angeles Angels, were displaced by the transplanted Los Angeles Dodgers of the National League.

 History

 Gilmore Field was the home of the Hollywood Stars of the Pacific Coast League from May 2, 1939 through September 5, 1957.
 The stadium had a seating capacity of 12,987 people.
 The opening game in 1939 was an 8-5 loss to the Seattle Rainiers.

 Location

 The ballpark was located on the south side of Beverly Boulevard between Genesee Avenue and The Grove Drive, just east of where CBS Television City is currently located.
 A couple hundred meters to the west was Gilmore Stadium, an oval-shaped venue built several years earlier, which was used for football games and midget auto racing.
 To the east was the famous Pan-Pacific Auditorium.
 Both facilities were built by Earl Gilmore, son of Arthur F. Gilmore and president of A. F. Gilmore Oil, a California-based petroleum company which was developed after Arthur struck oil on the family property.
 The area was rich in petroleum, which was the source of the "tar" in the nearby La Brea Tar Pits.
 Later, the Gilmore Drive-In Theater was built, just south of the ballpark and east of the Farmers Market.